Health Benefits of Ginger Root You Might Have Overlooked

-This herb contains essential oils, protein, calcium, phosphorus, iron, vitamin C, choline, folate, inositol, manganese, panthotenic acid, silicon, and a small amount of vitamin B3.
+Ginger contains essential oils, protein, calcium, phosphorus, iron, vitamin C, choline, folate, inositol, manganese, panthotenic acid, silicon, and a small amount of vitamin B3.

-Flatulence/wind: Pound a piece of fresh ginger and boil with a cup of water and add a little honey to taste.
+Relieves flatulence/wind: Pound a piece of fresh ginger and boil with a cup of water and add a little honey to taste.
 Drink it twice a day to let off the wind trapped in the intestinal tract.

 Impotency: Believe it or not!
 Mix a teaspoonful of young ginger juice to a half-boiled egg and a teaspoonful of honey.
 Take this concoction on an empty stomach, every night for a month.
 It helps to counter impotency, premature ejaculation and increase sperm count.
 (Not proven but worth trying!)